 Each year, the Board of Directors analyzes and evaluates its effectiveness as a whole, by taking into consideration relevant matters, including the self-evaluation of each director, which is obtained by means of questionnaires and hearings, and a summary of the results is disclosed.
 In addition, the chairman of the Board of Directors regularly listens to opinions on the management of the Board from outside directors.

-In 2020 we invited an outside consultant to help us prepare and conduct interviews and analyze the results, in order to more objectively understand points for improvement with the ultimate objective of raising effectiveness of the Board of Directors.
-The results were reported by the consultant at the Board meeting in September and the Board confirmed the evaluation results and its plan for a future response.
+For fiscal June 2022, interviews of 11 directors and the analysis of the results were conducted in August 2022.
+Since 2020, we have been working with external consultants in order to objectively identify matters to be improved to further enhance the effectiveness of the Board of Directors.
+We invited an outside consultant to help us prepare and conduct interviews and analyze the results, in order to more objectively understand points for improvement with the ultimate objective of raising effectiveness of the Board of Directors.
+This year, we prepared the questionnaire, made interviews, analyzed the response results, received a report from the external consultant at the Board of Directors meeting in September, and confirmed the evaluation results and measures to be taken.